-The growing interest in occupational and vocational purposes forced language programs to provide adequate curricula to meet this interest.
+The growing interest in occupational and forced vocational purposes language programs to provide adequate curricula to meet this interest.
 The attention was increased about syllabus design in the field of English language teaching.
-English being an international language, this concept has played an extremely important role in increasing emphasis on the field of English for Specific Purposes (ESP).
+English being international language, this concept has played an extremely important role in increasing emphasis on the field of English for Specific Purposes (ESP).